vanmxpx/ISDPlatform/Tools/MediaServer/Documentation/README.md

 # Media Server
 -------------------------------

 The media server was made to work with the Cooper platform.
-At the moment, the media server supports uploading and receiving images.
+At the moment, the media server supports uploading and getting images.

 # Table of contents